bhch/django-jsonform/docs/guide/inputs.rst

 Input field types
 =================

-These four values for the ``type`` keyword which have an input field:
+There are four values for the ``type`` keyword which have an input field:

 1. ``string`` - For text, email, date, file, and other inputs.
 2. ``number`` - For number input (including floats).